DerekLai0109/ai_challenge_taiwan_2018_private/towards-machine-comprehension-of-spoken-content-initial-toefl-listening-comprehension-test-by-machine.md

 A new task of machine comprehension of spoken content was proposed, and the initial goal is to comprehend TOEFL test, a challenging academic English examination for English learners whose native language is not English.

 An Attention-based Multi-hop Recurrent Neural Network \(AM-RNN\) architecture is proposed.
-Initial results have shon that word-level attentions is more robust than sentence0level attention with ASR errors.
+Initial results have shown that word-level attentions is more robust than sentence0level attention with ASR errors.

+\(fig.1\) An example of TOEFL listening comprehension test.
+The story is given in audio format, and its manual transcription is shown.

+Fig.1 shows

 ## Introduction